SC+EV Resources

 SCDOT strives to collaborate, engage, and partner with various industry partners and organizations as part of the SC+EV initiative.
 SCDOT has and will continue to hold various virtual and in-person meetings across the state of South Carolina to engage utilities, potential site hosts, EVSE suppliers and manufacturers, and other stakeholders and partners in this process.
 For more information on upcoming engagement opportunities, contracting, and involvement, please visit the Industry Information page for more information.

 SCDOT strives to engage and gather input and feedback from various communities and members of the public as part of the SC+EV initiative.
 To support this effort, SCDOT facilitated multiple in-person and virtual public engagement opportunities across the state.
-For more information on completed public engagement opportunities, please visit the Get Involved page of this website.
-A virtual public meeting is also available 24/7 at this website.

 If you are a potential EV charging site host, equipment manufacturer, charging services provider, electrical contractor, utility, or provider of other services, look out for industry networking opportunities coming later this year.
 You can also view existing industry partners and register as an industry partner on the industry page.